Non-ST-elevation myocardial infarction (NSTEMI) is part of the acute coronary syndrome spectrum.

 Symptoms are indistinguishable from those of unstable angina.
-However, NSTEMI is differentiated from unstable angina by a rise of troponin.
+Most patients present with chest pain.
+However, NSTEMI is differentiated from unstable angina by a rise in level of cardiac troponin.

 Early risk stratification and treatment with anti-ischemic (beta-blockers, nitrates), anticoagulant (heparin), and dual antiplatelet agents (aspirin plus a P2Y12 inhibitor) is needed.
 Higher-risk patients should be considered for an early invasive strategy (coronary angiography and revascularization in 12-24 hours).

 Complications are progression or worsening of myocardial infarction, heart failure, cardiogenic shock, arrhythmias, and death.

-Non-ST-elevation myocardial infarction (NSTEMI) is an acute ischemic event causing myocyte necrosis.
+Non-ST-elevation myocardial infarction (NSTEMI) is an acute ischemic event causing irreversible necrosis of heart muscle.
 The initial ECG may show ischemic changes such as ST depressions, T-wave inversions, or transient ST elevations; however, it may also be normal or show nonspecific changes.
 If persistent ST elevation, evidence of posterior myocardial infarction, or a new left bundle-branch block is present, then the patient should be evaluated as an ST-elevation myocardial infarction.
 NSTEMI, therefore, encompasses a broad spectrum of ischemic injury to the myocardium, which is detected by elevation of troponin.
-It can be distinguished from unstable angina pectoris by normal serial troponin.
+It can be distinguished from unstable angina pectoris, a condition in which troponin is not elevated.